skilled-reflection/skilled-reflection.github.io/c05-gdn-pri.md

 outweigh the cost of time?
 4. Ask what it would take to change (if possible), and whether change is worth it.

+## frm intro-reader

+A perfect human is one
+who sees their destination
+as clear as the sun on the horizon, able-bodied to get there.

+This framework considers
+two interrelated ideals:
+a FIT self with WIT.

+Your intention is to be FIT for the actions the world requires, and have WIT to decide what's required, and act accordingly.

 # main